Battle of Cinghinarele Island

 The Battle of Cinghinarele Island was a military engagement between Central Powers forces (Germany and Austria-Hungary) on one side and Romanian forces on the other side during the Romanian Campaign of World War I. It took place in early October 1916.
 In late September 1916, Romanian forces occupied the island, setting up a garrison comprising an infantry company and six guns in two batteries.
-On 2 October, in support of the Flămânda Offensive, the Romanian garrison on the island attackedypassing Austro-Hungarian warships, inflicting some damage and delaying the naval group long enough to allow a Romanian bridge over the Danube to be repaired.
+On 2 October, in support of the Flămânda Offensive, the Romanian garrison on the island attacked passing Austro-Hungarian warships, inflicting some damage and delaying the naval group long enough to allow a Romanian bridge over the Danube to be repaired.
 However, after an artillery bombardment which started on 7 October, the island was taken by the Central Powers on the 8th, the Romanian garrison being captured.

 Background

 Following the defeat of the Romanian 3rd Army at Turtucaia in early September 1916, the commanding general of this army was replaced with Alexandru Averescu on 7 September, whom historian John Buchan considered "the ablest of Rumanian generals".
 At the end of September, Romanian forces occupied the island of Cinghinarele.
 Averescu had deployed on the island an infantry company along with two artillery batteries of three guns each.
 Cinghinarele is a low-lying island in the Danube, a third of a mile wide and two and a half miles long.
 It is located at the eastern opening of the Belene Channel.
 Aside from the garrison, the Romanians had also laid mines near the island.